European Job Market

 Highlighted Job Markets

 Please find more information on the local job market in these highlighted countries.
-The United Kingdom and Ireland are also highlighted although they do not currently participate in the Blue Card scheme.
-As the Blue Card makes great sense and its success is eminent, experts expect these countries to join in the future.
+The United Kingdom and Ireland are also highlighted although Ireland (and Denmark) does not participte in the Blue Card program, and the United Kingdom left the European Union in 2020.

 Employment in Germany